fuzziqersoftware/tapserver/README.md

 ## Compiling

 1. Build and install [phosg](https://github.com/fuzziqersoftware/phosg).
-2. Run `make`.
+2. Run `cmake . && make`.
 This will produce the library and the server executable.
 3. Optionally, `sudo make install`.
 This is only necessary if you want the library and server on default paths.

 ## Usage